Fully mounted and finished "Classic" Gecho Loopsynth

 Various features that were suggested during this campaign, such as different types of synthesis, complete MIDI implementation, variable tempo and sync methods) are in progress, however not guarranteed to be delivered at the set time.

-Space is provided on our website and forum for you to contribute with your own extensions, hacks, examples of use, photos of boxes finished and decorated by you, or made by you from scratch, art projects based on this board, etc..
+Space is provided on my website and forum for you to contribute with your own extensions, hacks, examples of use, photos of boxes finished and decorated by you, or made by you from scratch, art projects based on this board, etc..

 Also, user contributed content or code extension will be integrated into the main firmware, then released as updates for everyone.
 Because of the open-source nature of this project, results of our development efforts will be shared among the entire community of users.